-- 1) Place the engine in a vertical position and remove the upper engine cover. - 2) Remove dipstick, wipe it clean, and install it.
+- 1) Place the engine in a vertical position and remove the upper engine cover. - 2) Remove the dipstick, wipe it clean, and install it. - Remove the dipstick again and locate the line of oil.

-1. Oil level dipstick

-Remove the dipstick again and locate the line of oil.
 If the line of oil is not between the ADD and the FULL marks, you must add or remove oil as indicated.

-- 2. Add - 4) Securely install the dipstick and wipe up any spilled oil.
+- 2. Full - 4) Securely install the dipstick and wipe up any spilled oil.